csabaiBio/elte_ml_journal_club/README.md

 | Normalizing flows<br>(p761-815, p823-843) | Bendegúz | 2023.11.16 | - | 2023.11.08 |
 | Interpretability | Csaba | 2023.11.23 | - | 2023.11.15 |
 | Representation learning<br>(p1045-1099) | Bence B. | 2023.11.30 | - | 2023.11.22 |

-## Introduction to ELTE ML Journal Club 2023
-The ELTE Machine Learning Journal Club is set to explore a selection of intriguing topics in the realm of machine learning this year.
-With sessions led by various members of our community, we aim to delve deep into subjects ranging from autoregressive models to the intricacies of interpretability.
-Each session promises an insightful discussion on the respective topic, enhanced by shared resources and in-depth presentations.
-Join us as we navigate through these captivating themes and push the boundaries of our understanding in the ML sphere.